Gender Pay Report

 Humankind is committed to reducing deprivation and exclusion and to improving people’s wellbeing.

 Humankind is one of England’s most successful home-grown charities.
-We have over 1,200 staff and around 100 volunteers providing services for over 76,000 people.
+We have more than 1,800 staff and around 100 volunteers providing services to almost 80,000 people.

 Our specialist services include substance use, clinical, employment training and education, housing services, housing support and health, young people and families’ services.

 We also offer affordable accommodation as a Registered Social Landlord via Humankind Housing and promote volunteering/employment opportunities through MoreTime UK, Humankind’s social enterprise.